Copyright © 2023 LOCALIIZ | All rights reserved

 Hula, 56–58 Hollywood Road, Central | (+852) 2544 1211

 Hidden inside an industrial building in Tsuen Wan, this vintage select shop’s motto is to fight fast fashion “grannie-style” by selling different types of vintage goods and other eco-friendly products.
 You can find plenty of long floral dresses in all colours, plus shirts in various states of print and pattern.
 Vintage earrings and other miscellaneous accessories are also available to complete the stylish grandma look.

 Grannie Kiddie, Flat B07, 4/F, 36 Pak Tin Par Street, Goodwill Industrial Building, Tsuen Wan | (+852) 6718 7697

-Local environmental charity Redress regularly hosts pop-up shops across town, selling second-hand clothing, shoes, and accessories selected from donations.
+Local environmental charity Redress has regularly hosted pop-up shops across town for the last 10 years, and they finally have a physical location!
+Selling second-hand clothing, shoes, and accessories selected from donations, their new Sham Shui Po store updates the racks regularly to keep things fresh.
 There is a wide variety of options available, including womenswear, menswear, as well as children’s wear.
 As plenty of celebrities are involved with the charity, their stock often includes high-end couture wear and designer digs at a fraction of their retail price.
-Follow their Facebook page for details of their next pop-up.

 Promoting conscious consumption and a mindful lifestyle, Jup Yeah is a local platform that facilitates clothing swaps, online and offline.
 They host an ongoing series of events, flea-market style, which has been taking place around Hong Kong since 2011.
 Their name in Cantonese means to “take things” or “tidy things,” building upon the notion that one man’s trash is another man’s treasure.
 Follow their Facebook page for details of their next pop-up.